 Buschur ! or Hallo !
 You may be able to tell, that is not French or German.
 Instead, it is a language called Alsacian, as we are visiting Strasbourg, France.
-And it could easily have been Strasbourg, Germany.
-With plenty of things to do, beautiful architecture and places to see, it is no wonder that both countries wanted Strasbourg so much.
+But it could easily have been in Germany.
+Located on the border, with plenty of things to do, beautiful architecture and places to see, it is no wonder that both countries wanted the city so much.

-Now, if you are thinking of going to Strasbourg on a day-trip from Paris, let me stop you right here.
-Just because Strasbourg is nearby (2 hours by high-speed train) doesn’t mean you should.
-It is like visiting in New York and going to Boston on a day trip.
-There is so much to see and experience in Strasbourg that you would sell yourself short if try to squeeze it into a day trip from Paris.
-It’s charm and vibe is completely different from Paris, and there is so much more to see in Alsace.
+Warning: Now, if you are thinking of going to Strasbourg on a day-trip from Paris, let me stop you right here.
+Just because the city is easily accessible from Paris (2 hours by high-speed train) doesn’t mean you should.
+It is like visiting New York and going to Boston on a day trip.
+There is so much history and culture in Strasbourg that you would sell yourself short if try to squeeze it into a day trip from Paris.
+Its charm and vibe is completely different from Paris, and there is so much more to see around the French region of Alsace Lorraine.

 Just my 2 cents, but let’s explore why, shall we?